Pranay-Uc-DXB/Project-2-Potential-Talents-NLP/README.md

 https://github.com/Pranay-Uc-DXB/Project-2-Q6O5w5YaaeJOdoUH/assets/62109186/55bc727b-5c12-4349-8b13-b62784f46c60

 Similarity scores, obtained by using cosine similarity between user-defined vectors v/s closest vector available in raw data, were used to return similar text or job title results.
 From my analysis, I saw FastText and SBERT performed really well on the dataset.
+There was 52 ppt improvement when compared to basemodels such TF-IDF and word-2-Vec models.
 Because this project only catered to finding similar job titles, I would recommend using FastText.
 However, if the application needs to be extended in capturing semantic context on an entire resume then I would recommend using SBERT.

 In my project, I used transformer-based, SBERT architecture, to not only obtain similarity scores, but to also use it as a part of search and reranking algorithm to fine-tune user-defined search for better recommendations.
 And as expected, by adding more context, our similarity scores improved quite considerably.
 Nevertheless, I used Streamlit to deploy my app for demo purposes.